SEND Information Report

 1. What should I do if I think my child has Special Educational Needs?

 Talk to us.
 Initially, speak with your child's class teacher and explain your concerns.
-If you are still concerned then ask to speak to Mrs Ogle who is the Special Education Needs and Disabilities Coordinator (SENDCO).
+If you are still concerned then ask to speak to Mrs Yates who is the Special Education Needs and Disabilities Coordinator (SENDCO).

 2. How will the school respond to my concerns?